 Return On Your Investment

-If you started to invest money and build your dream home.
-You’re going to want to see a return on your investment, which means you see the value of your property go up or maybe you rent it out long-term or list it on Airbnb.
-However, if you went the cheap route and didn’t put enough money into your home to build it, you are not going to like the end result.
+If you started to invest money and build your dream home, you’re going to want to see a return on your investment.
+You want to see the value of your property go up or maybe you rent it out long-term.
+If you went the cheap route, however, and didn’t put enough money into your home to build it, you are not going to be as happy as you could be.
 The value of your investment goes down.

 The situation not working out wasn’t because advertising doesn’t work.
-It does even when we don’t think we are not susceptible to it.
+It does, even when we think we are not susceptible to it.
 The reason it didn’t work was because you didn’t put the upfront investment in it to see your money back.
-This also applies to your creative assets and the time you put into it.
+This also applies to your creative assets and the time you put into those.
 Making the right meaningful investment is key to seeing success in each part of your business.

 Proven Business Model

-The clients who can afford to test out a new paid channel for $5,000/month general have a business that is working and growing.
-The business has some consistent revenue and they feel it’s the right time to grow it.
+The clients who can afford to test out a new paid channel for $5,000/month generally have a business that is working and growing.
+The business has some consistent revenue and they feel it’s the right time to expand.
 They truly see the $5,000/month as an investment and not a cost to their business over the long-term.
 Clients in this area of growth are making 6 figures a year and need help scaling and or launching on new paid channels.